Back to all articles

 Legal Requirement: Under PIPEDA, this data collection requires meaningful consent because it can be used to identify, track, and profile individuals.

-What PIPEDA Requires for Analytics and Pixels
+What Does PIPEDA Require for Analytics and Pixels?

 Websites must get active consent from users before any personal data is collected by analytics or tracking tools.
 This means: